Critical Care Services - JE Part B

 Procedures not identified on this list are not bundled into critical care and may be billed separately when medical necessity expectations are met and there is proper documentation.

-In addition, please note that time spent performing nonbundled procedures (e.g. spinal tap, endotracheal intubation) cannot be counted toward critical care time, since these procedures are
+In addition, please note that time spent performing nonbundled procedures (e.g., spinal tap, endotracheal intubation) cannot be counted toward critical care time.

 Emergency Room (ER) Services or Critical Care

-- Only one physician may bill for critical care services during any one single period of time even if more than one physician is providing care to a critically ill patient.
+- Only one physician or NPP may bill for critical care services during any one single period of time even if more than one physician or NPP is providing care to a critically ill patient.

 - Providers (who may be referred to as intensivists or ICU hospitalists) are often employed by the hospital on a “shift” or “per day” basis.
 “On duty” hours in a critical care unit have no correlation to critical care services as paid under the Medicare Part B Fee Schedule.
 Critical care time is paid on a per patient/per service basis and each unit of billing must be supported by a medical record describing the specific nature and time for the service rendered.